-I love stories - stories about boys on the Mississippi and girls on the prairie.
-Stories about pirates and hobbits and musketeers.
-Even a special story about a spider and a pig.
+I love stories. — Stories about boys on the Mississippi and girls on the prairie.
+About pirates and hobbits and musketeers.
+Even a special one about a spider and a pig.
 I grew up reading stories like these.
-But I found that there were other stories that I liked but they hadn't been written yet.
+But I found that there were other stories that I liked but they hadn’t been written yet.
 Because they were my stories.

 I’ve wanted to be a writer since I was in about fifth grade and I’ve always enjoyed hearing, writing, or reading a good story.
 But when my first child was born, I decided to get serious about writing.
 I found that it’s easy to say you want to write a book.
 It’s a little more challenging to actually start one and even more challenging to finish it.
 But over time I let the story simmer and made time for the work and the joy of writing.

 Telling a story can be work but it is a joyful experience.
 When my children were little and I would sit on their beds to say goodnight, instead of just wishing each other pleasant dreams we would give “dream presents”.

 A dream present is the beginning of a very exciting, adventurous dream with a cliffhanger ending.
 Just when the story got really good, the storyteller would say, “Now, you’ll have to dream the rest.”

 I love the spark of a good story and the writing is simply dreaming the rest.

 Good writing starts with good reading.
 And remember, variety is good.
 Read anything and everything from historical to contemporary, fantasy, science fiction, and fairy tales.
 Learn from everything you read; the good, the bad, and the ugly.
 Of course it’s best to gravitate towards wonderful writing.
 The classics are called classics for a reason.
 But if you come across a book that’s not written so well, learn from that too.